aai-institute/pyDVL/docs/value/index.md

         These squashed scores can prove useful in regression problems, but they can also introduce issues in the low-value regime.

-* **High variance utility**: Classical applications of game theoretic value concepts operate with deterministic utilities, but in ML we use an evaluation of the model on a validation set as a proxy for the true risk.
-Even if the utility *is* bounded, if it has high variance then values will also have high variance, as will their Monte Carlo estimates.
-One workaround in pyDVL is to configure the caching system to allow multiple evaluations of the utility for every index set.
-  A moving average is computed and returned once the standard error is small, see [CachedFuncConfig][pydvl.utils.caching.config.CachedFuncConfig].
-  [@wang_data_2022] prove that by relaxing one of the Shapley axioms and considering the general class of semi-values, of which Shapley is an instance, one can prove that a choice of constant weights is the best one can do in a utility-agnostic setting.
-This method, dubbed *Data Banzhaf*, is available in pyDVL as [compute_banzhaf_semivalues][pydvl.value.semivalues.compute_banzhaf_semivalues].

 * **Data set size**: Computing exact Shapley values is NP-hard, and Monte Carlo approximations can converge slowly.
 Massive datasets are thus impractical, at least with [game-theoretical methods][game-theoretical-methods].
 A workaround